owengretzinger/html-resume-template/README.md

 # How To Create A Resume Using HTML

 This is a template created based off my resume, and I wrote an article about it!
-You can read the article at https://www.owengretzinger.com/articles/html-resume.
-I'm also copy and pasting the article into this readme, but there's a possibility it is outdated.
+You can read the article at [owengretzinger.com/articles/html-resume](https://owengretzinger.com/articles/html-resume).

+I'm also copy and pasting the article into this readme, but there are some internal links that will be broken and it could be outdated.

 ---

-In this article, I'll show you how to create an awesome web resume that can also be printed and used how you would expect.
+In this article, I'll show you how to create an awesome web resume that can also be printed and used how you would expect a resume to be used.
 If you'd like to spare yourself from reading the whole thing, you can get code for the templete on [GitHub](https://github.com/owengretzinger/html-resume-template). ([Here's a preview](https://owengretzinger.github.io/html-resume-template/) of the template.)

 You can also check out [my resume](/resume) to see a finished product.
 Here are some screenshots from the time of writing: